hsiaotung-tan/HyLoRa/README.md

 Low-Rank Prompt-Guided Transformer for Hyperspectral Image Denoising

 ## Guide
-Git clone the [HSIR](https://github.com/bit-isp/HSIR) repository, and copy files in model into corresponding position HSIR.
+Git clone the [HSIR](https://github.com/bit-isp/HSIR) repository, and copy files in model into corresponding position of HSIR.

 Then run command as follows,
 ```